Koos Kombuis

-Koos Kombuis (born André le Roux du Toit, 5 November 1954) is a South African musician, singer, songwriter and writer who became famous as part of a group of anti-establishment maverick Afrikaans musicians, who, under the collective name of Voëlvry (directly translated meaning "Free as a bird"; in Afrikaans "voëlvry" is synonymous to the words "fugitive" and "outlaw"), toured campuses across South Africa in the 1980s, to "liberate Afrikaans from the shackles of its past".
+Koos Kombuis (born André le Roux du Toit, 5 November 1954) is a South African musician, singer, songwriter and writer who became famous as part of a group of anti-establishment maverick Afrikaans musicians, who, under the collective name of Voëlvry (directly translated meaning "Free as a bird"; in Afrikaans "voëlvry" is often potentially "synonymous" to the words "fugitive" and "outlaw"), toured campuses across South Africa in the 1980s, to "liberate Afrikaans from the shackles of its past".
 Fellow musicians of this movement were Johannes Kerkorrel and Bernoldus Niemand (James Phillips).

 They were a younger generation Afrikaner who didn't believe in apartheid and didn't toe the ruling National Party line.
 This movement coined the term "Alternative Afrikaner" for themselves.
-Kombuis is something of an icon among certain South Africans who consider him the guru of Afrikaans rock music and father of non-conformist Afrikaans culture.
+Kombuis is something of an icon among certain South Africans who consider him a guru of Afrikaans rock music and father of non-conformist Afrikaans culture.

 Humorous stage name

 Koos Kombuis is his humorous stage name as well as his pen name.
 Koos (sounding like "koo-iss") is a shortened version for the common name "Jacobus" / "Jakobus", but is also Afrikaans slang for a chamber pot.
 Kombuis means "Kitchen" in Afrikaans.
-His childhood nickname was "Koos", and he got his last name from a time when he squatted in the kitchen of former drug-dealer and author Al Lovejoy.
+His childhood nickname was "Koos", and he got his last name from a time when he apparently squatted in the kitchen of former drug-dealer and author Al Lovejoy.

-Du Toit started out as a poet and novelist in the early 1980s writing under the name André dutoit,but wanting something more colloquial-sounding for his musical career, settled on Koos Kombuis.
+Du Toit started out as a poet and novelist in the early 1980s writing under the name André Letoit, to avoid confusion with other writers.
+Wanting something more colloquial-sounding for his musical career, he settled on Koos Kombuis.

 He has introduced an A in his stage name, now being Koos A. Kombuis.
 The A is for Andre, formed part of his first stage name, Andre le Toit.
 He claims the fact that the spelling of his initials, K.A.K ("shit" in Afrikaans), is purely coincidental.